Academic Program Academic Integrity Policy

 If instances of plagiarism are discovered after a course or a degree is completed, the level and frequency of plagiarism will be evaluated by the Vice Provost in consultation with relevant faculty members.
 Consequences may include changing the grade awarded in a course or courses, delaying the awarding of the degree, withholding the degree, or rescinding the degree.

-A student who feels that he or she has been unfairly accused or unjustly treated regarding violations of the Academic Integrity Policy may appeal to the Provost (or designee).
+A student who feels that he or she has been unfairly accused or unjustly treated regarding violations of the Academic Integrity Policy may appeal to the Academic Integrity Committee, which consists of the provost (or designee) and the chair of the department in which the violation occurred.
+If the instructor making the accusation is the department chair, the provost will appoint another member of the faculty to the Committee.
 Appeals must be in writing and submitted to the Provost’s Office during regular business hours (Monday through Friday, 8 a.m. to 5 p.m.) within three calendar days of the decision.
-If the third day falls on a non-business day, submit appeals via email to firstname.lastname@example.org.
+If the third day falls on a non-business day, submit appeals via email to email@example.com.

 An appeal must be in writing and include a statement outlining and supporting the specific grounds on which the student is appealing.
 The appeal is not a rehearing of the original case and the role of the Provost is not to substitute his or her own judgment for the judgment of the original decision.
 The role of the appeal officer is to determine whether a new decision should be considered due to a procedural error, the availability of new information or the imposition of excessive sanctions.
 During the appeal process, the Provost may choose to set aside sanctions as appropriate.

 Following a prompt and effective review, the Provost will communicate a decision on the student’s appeal no later than ten business days following the submission of the appeal.
 The decision will be communicated in writing to the appealing student.
 The decision will be in one of the two following forms: